Accredited High School Diploma

 Why is accreditation important?

-When a student receives a diploma from a school accredited by the right agency, he/she can be assured that it will be accepted by all employers, colleges and schools, government agencies and the military.
+When a student receives a diploma from a school accredited by the right agency, he/she can be assured that it will be accepted by all employers, colleges, universities and schools, government agencies and the military.
 Likewise, when an employer is considering a new hire, they can be assured that a graduate from an accredited online high school has received the training necessary and didn’t just pay for a diploma from a “diploma mill” school.

 What if my school isn’t accredited?

-If you choose a school that isn’t accredited, you may find that many businesses and schools won’t accept your online high school diploma.
+If you choose a school that isn’t accredited, you will find that many businesses and schools won’t accept your online high school diploma.
 It may be difficult to convince employers and colleges to take your diploma seriously, particularly if it is in a traditional subject (math, English, history, etc.) If your diploma is in a less traditional subject, one which most schools do not offer, it may be easier for employers to accept your degree.

 Why should I take Excel’s word on what a valuable accreditation is?

 You shouldn't.
 You should always do your own research to ensure that you will receive an education that will help you reach your future goals.
-For more information about accreditation, in general and Excel High School’s in particular, please visit the following sites:
+For more information about accreditation, in general, and Excel High School’s in particular, please visit the following sites: